aws-samples/aws-panorama-samples/HandWashingDetection/README.md

-# Panorama Hand Washing Example
+# AWS Panorama Hand Washing Example

 This is an end to end example that shows how to use an action detection model to detect Hand Washing and time it.